 For pulleys, you could use utility pulleys like these, or these Rocari pulleys, with 1/4 or 3/8 inch nylon rope.
 You’ll need 20 – 25 feet of rope for a fixed pulley system.
 More for more complex systems.

-A fixed pulley.
-Raises a load from the ground to somewhere up high.
+Raises a load from down low to somewhere up high.
 Tie a pulley up high next to some place a child can safely stand, like a slide platform, a stair landing, or a tree house.
 Tie one end of your rope onto your load, then throw the rope up and over the pulley.
-You pull on the loose end of the rope to lift up a bucket.
+From down below, someone pulls on the loose end of the rope to lift up a bucket.
 These systems are super easy to set up.

 Here are pictures from some fun posts about how parents added fixed pulley play to their backyards for hours of fun for their kids: https://innovationkidslab.com/backyard-pulley-engineering-kids/; http://happyhooligans.ca/a-bucket-and-a-rope/; and http://littlebinsforlittlehands.com/homemade-outdoor-pulley-play-idea-simple-machines/ One of the authors points out that even though it doesn’t really “accomplish” anything to fill a bucket and raise it up in the air, and even though it’s the same every time, kids will do it over and over and over.

-Movable pulley.
 You can stand somewhere high, and use the rope and pulley to bring something up to you.
-(Good for kids who are playing alone.
+(This is good for kids who are playing alone.
 They can go down, load the supplies, climb back up, and pull the load up to them.)
 Tie one end of the rope up high, loop it down around a pulley, and back up again.
 Attach load to the pulley.

-Compound pulley.
 Can move a load over and up (horizontally and vertically.)
 Requires two pulleys – it’s basically a combination of a moveable and a fixed pulley.
 Tie the rope up high, then run the rope down through pulley #1 that has a load attached to it, then up through pulley #2, then down to the ground.
-You pull down to lift the load up.
+You stand down low, and pull down to lift the load up.

 Here, we anchored one end of the rope to a nail on the wall, then ran it through the bucket handle (we cheated a bit by using the handle as the movable “pulley”) then up over a spool.

-With this next one, we used a PVC frame, but you could do a similar thing on a tree branch or a playground structure.
-Tie one end of the rope to your frame, then down through a movable pulley attached to the load, up to a fixed pulley, down to another moveable pulley, up to a fixed pulley, then leave the loose end hanging down.
+With this next one, we used four pulleys, and a lot of rope.
+We set outs up on a PVC frame, but you could do a similar thing on a tree branch or a playground structure.
+Tie one end of the rope to your frame, then thread it down through a movable pulley attached to the load, up to a fixed pulley, down to another moveable pulley, up to a fixed pulley, then leave the loose end hanging down.
 When you pull down on it, the bucket is lifted high.
-Kids can lift a load that’s four times heavier than they could lift on their own!
+With four pulleys, kids can lift a load that’s four times heavier than they could lift on their own!

 We used one of these pulley systems on Halloween 2020 to provide socially distanced candy delivery to trick or treaters.
 We were standing up on the balcony, and could clip an item on a pulley and send it down to the child, then pull on the rope to bring it back up.

-In this picture, we just had a clothesline that ran between a slide platform and a hook on the wall.
-It’s much more fun to set it up someplace where kids can access each end of it.
+In this picture, we just had a clothesline that ran between a slide platform and a hook on the wall so kids could only interact with one end of it.
+It’s much more fun to set it up someplace where kids can access both ends of it.
 They can write a message, clip it on and send it to their other child, who can write a reply and send it back.